microsoft/react-native-code-push/docs/api-android.md

 - __CodePush(String deploymentKey, Activity mainActivity)__ - Creates a new instance of the CodePush runtime, that will be used to query the service for updates via the provided deployment key.
 The `mainActivity` parameter should always be set to `this` when configuring your React packages list inside the `MainActivity` class.
 This constructor puts the CodePush runtime into "release mode", so if you want to enable debugging behavior, use the following constructor instead.

-- __CodePush(String deploymentKey, Activity mainActivity, bool isDebugMode)__ - Equivalent to the previous constructor, but allows you to specify whether you want the CodePush runtime to be in debug mode or not.
+- __CodePush(String deploymentKey, Activity mainActivity, bool isDebugMode)__ - Equivalent to the previous constructor but allows you to specify whether you want the CodePush runtime to be in debug mode or not.
 When using this constructor, the `isDebugMode` parameter should always be set to `BuildConfig.DEBUG` in order to stay synchronized with your build type.
 When putting CodePush into debug mode, the following behaviors are enabled:

     1. Old CodePush updates aren't deleted from storage whenever a new binary is deployed to the emulator/device.
 This behavior enables you to deploy new binaries, without bumping the version during development, and without continuously getting the same update every time your app calls `sync`.

     2. The local cache that the React Native runtime maintains in debug mode is deleted whenever a CodePush update is installed.
 This ensures that when the app is restarted after an update is applied, you will see the expected changes.
 As soon as [this PR](https://github.com/facebook/react-native/pull/4738) is merged, we won't need to do this anymore.

-- __CodePush(String deploymentKey, Context context, boolean isDebugMode, Integer publicKeyResourceDescriptor)__ - Equivalent to the previous constructor, but allows you to specify public key resource descriptor needed to read public key content (please refer to [Code Signing](setup-android.md#code-signing) section for more details about Code Signing Feature).
+- __CodePush(String deploymentKey, Context context, boolean isDebugMode, Integer publicKeyResourceDescriptor)__ - Equivalent to the previous constructor but allows you to specify public key resource descriptor needed to read public key content (please refer to [Code Signing](setup-android.md#code-signing) section for more details about Code Signing Feature).

 ##### Builder